JeannotM/DynamicDifficulty/README.md

   allow-papi: false # Check the Github or Spigot page for the commands
   allow-bstats: true # To Only Disable it on DynamicDifficulty (enabling bstats here when it's disabled won't work)
   use-prefix: true
+  no-changes-to-spawned-mobs: false # Mobs that spawn from eggs or spawners, won't have damage, loot or other changes.
+Players will also NOT receive any Affinity.
+  unload-leaving-player: false # Removes a few issues with not being able to find certain players.
+Enabling it will improve ram a few kb's, but may cause some problems that were stated earlier.

 saving-data:
   type: file # Supported: file, mysql, sqlite, mongodb